mweitzel/firetower-ruby/README.md

 # firetower ruby

 Run and re-run a ruby script without restarting the process.
-Plays well with [firetower](https://github.com/mweitzel/firetower) and [firetower editor hooks](https://github.com/mweitzel/firetower#editor-hooks).
+Plays well with [firetower](https://github.com/mweitzel/firetower) and [firetower editor hooks](https://github.com/mweitzel/firetower#editor-hooks), but neither are required.

 Especially useful when the REPL isn't enough, but the config or initialization overhead is high.